dd0sxx/sapience/packages/api/src/auction/README.md

 - Wager must be positive
 - At least one predicted outcome required (as non-empty bytes strings)
-- Resolver address must be provided
+- Verifier address must be provided
-- Maker address must be provided and a valid `0x` address
+- Long address must be provided and a valid `0x` address

 ### Bid Validation

 - Quote must not be expired
-- Taker wager must be positive and ≤ maker wager
+- Short wager must be positive and ≤ long wager
 - Off-chain bid signature must be provided and be a valid hex string

 ### Token Approvals

 Both parties must perform standard ERC-20 approvals in their own wallets:

-- Maker must approve the contract to spend the maker collateral prior to minting
+- Long must approve the contract to spend the long collateral prior to minting
-- Taker must approve the contract to spend the taker collateral prior to filling
+- Short must approve the contract to spend the short collateral prior to filling

 ### Common Error Codes

 - `invalid_payload`: Missing or invalid message structure
 - `quote_expired`: Quote has expired
-- `invalid_taker_wager`: Taker wager is invalid
+- `invalid_short_wager`: Short wager is invalid
-- `taker_wager_too_high`: Taker wager exceeds maker wager
+- `short_wager_too_high`: Short wager exceeds long wager
-- `invalid_taker_bid_signature_format`: Taker bid signature format is invalid
+- `invalid_short_bid_signature_format`: Short bid signature format is invalid

 ## Example Flow

-### 1. Maker Creates Auction
+### 1. Long Creates Auction

 ```javascript
 ws.send(